-Traditionally soil consultants have used electrical conductivity to measure salinity, however conductivity can tell us much more about the physical structure and health of the soil.
-Based on these direct measurements, electrical conductivity can also indirectly measure crop productivity.
+Soil consultants have traditionally used electrical conductivity to measure salinity.
+Conductivity can tell us much more about the physical structure and health of the soil, though, and can help indirectly measure crop productivity.

 When we walk into our home on a dark night, the first thing we usually do is turn on the lights.
-With the flip of a switch, we complete the electrical circuit initiating the flow of electricity to the light bulb, illuminating our home.
+With the flip of a switch we complete the electrical circuit, initiating the flow of electricity to the light bulb and illuminating our home.

-In the human body, electricity controls the flow of blood from the heart to all organs.
-In the same way we flip a switch turning on the lights, electrical signaling in the body tells the heart when and how often to contract and relax.
+In the human body, electricity controls the flow of blood from the heart to all the organs.
+In the same way that flipping a switch turns on a light, electrical signaling in the body tells the heart when and how often to contract and relax.
 These electrical signals can be altered by the intake of nutrients.
-Case in point, the intake of high-salt foods can lead to a higher pulse rate.
-With a higher pulse rate, your heart and other organs must work harder in order to function properly.
-Certainly this extra work puts added stress on the body.
+For example, the intake of high-salt foods can lead to a higher pulse rate.
+A higher pulse rate forces the heart and other organs to have to work harder in order to function properly.
+This extra work certainly puts added stress on the body.
 In contrast, consuming a balanced form of energy can reduce the stress put upon the body.

 Waking up in the morning and only consuming caffeine does not give you the same energy as waking up and eating a balanced breakfast.
-While both inputs may increase your readiness in the morning, physiologically they affect the human body in different ways.
-Inputs into any biological system whether human, animal, plant or soil consequently will affect the system in different ways.
+While both inputs may increase your readiness in the morning, they affect the human body in different ways physiologically.
+Inputs into any biological system, whether human, animal, plant, or soil, affect the system in unique ways.

-In 1946, Albert Einstein theorized that all matter is energy.
-His theory, which gave us the formula E=mc2, laid the foundation for future generations to begin using energy theories in daily problem-solving.
-If all matter is equal, simply a form of energy, then conceptually the human system is no different than the soil/plant system.
-Furthermore, the same concepts which we apply to our own physical health can be applied to soil and plant health.
+Albert Einstein theorized that all matter is energy and derived the famous formula, E=mc2.
+If all matter is equal – simply a form of energy – then, conceptually, the human system is no different than the soil/plant system.
+Furthermore, the concepts that we apply to our own physical health can be applied to soil and plant health.

 Quantifying the human body’s energy level is done by monitoring pulse rate.
-In the soil, the current energy level in the field or in the lab can be achieved by measuring the electrical conductivity of the soil.
-Electrical conductivity is a direct measure of the energy flow in the soil system.
-Energy, measured in ergs (energy released per gram per second), is a function of the soil’s ion concentration, clay type, moisture content, porosity, salinity and temperature.
+For soil, the current energy level in the field or in the lab can be determined by measuring the soil electrical conductivity.
+Electrical conductivity is a direct measurement of energy flow in the soil system.
+And energy, measured in ergs (energy released per gram per second), is a function of the soil’s ion concentration, clay type, moisture content, porosity, salinity, and temperature.

-As consultants and growers we are focused on crop productivity.
-We often aim to maintain the nutrient or ion concentration in the soil solution best suited for the highest crop production.
+As consultants and growers, we are focused on crop productivity.
+We often aim to maintain the nutrient or ion concentration in the soil solution that is best suited for the highest crop production.

 This ion concentration is expressed by the quantity of ions surrounding the diffuse layer of the soil colloid and also by the soil’s moisture content.
 Electrical conductivity is a direct measurement of these factors and can be used in the field to tell us how much energy is available for plant growth.